ajwnycct/factorOracle-Pd/README.md

 # factorOracle
-C source for the factorOracle external for Pure Data.
+C source for the *factorOracle* Pure Data external.

 NOTE: This is an alpha phase project, still under development and testing.
 There may be bugs.
-Currently, the external is verified to run on Mac OS Mavericks 10.9.5 in Pure Data v0.47 64-bit binary.
+Currently, the external is verified to run on Mac OS Mavericks 10.9.5 with the Pure Data v0.47 64-bit binary.

-Visit [https://puredata.info/docs/developer](https://puredata.info/docs/developer) for instructions on how to build the factorOracle external for your architecture.
+Visit [https://puredata.info/docs/developer](https://puredata.info/docs/developer) for instructions on how to build the *factorOracle* external for your architecture.

-###What does it do?
+##What does it do?
 Factor oracle is a graph representing at least all of the substrings of a word.
 It can be built incrementally in linear time and space.
 A factor oracle representation of input from a live musical performance can be built in real time and parsed using a variety of heuristics to generate music in the style of the performance.

 See [factorOracle.pdf](factorOracle.pdf) for a detailed description of this implementation.

 See [factorOracle-demo.pd](factorOracle-demo.pd) for usage.

-See [https://vimeo.com/adamjameswilson/eighteen](https://vimeo.com/adamjameswilson/eighteen) for a video example of factorOracle used in a live performance.
+See [https://vimeo.com/adamjameswilson/eighteen](https://vimeo.com/adamjameswilson/eighteen) for a video example of *factorOracle* used in a live performance.

-###License and copyright notice
+##License and copyright notice

-factorOracle, a Pure Data external
+*factorOracle*, a Pure Data external
 Adam James Wilson
 awilson@citytech.cuny.edu